Board of Directors

 President: Amy Krulik

 Amy holds a Masters in City Planning from the University of Pennsylvania and a B.A. in Government and English from Hamilton College.
-When she’s not putting her OSHA forklift operator’s license to good use, Amy chairs the board of Healthy NewsWorks, a student journalism program for elementary and middle school aged students.
+When she’s not putting her OSHA forklift operator’s license to good use, Amy serves on the board of Healthy NewsWorks, a student journalism program for elementary and middle school aged students.
 Amy lives in Philadelphia with her husband Jeff and has two daughters who share her commitment to community engagement.